Famous Food in Florence – The 10 Best Local Dishes + Restaurants (2024)

 What Kind of Food is Florence Known for?

-Florence’s culinary diversity is influenced by the best ingredients from Tuscany and beyond.
+Florence’s culinary diversity is influenced by the best ingredients from Tuscany and beyond, including seasonal ingredients.
 Inspired by the richness of the region, dishes are often accompanied by earthy truffles, fragrant mushrooms, ripe tomatoes, aromatic pecorino cheese and Tuscan olive oil.
 Traditional Florentine staples combine with classic Italian dishes such as pasta and risotto together creating an overall culinary picture that delights the senses.
 In this article, we would like to introduce you to the 10 best traditional dishes in Florence and in which authentic restaurant you should try them.

 A roll filled with meat